 - lists hints on how to improve usability and load times

-- gives you an overview about actionable steps to take in order to improve your site’s overall rankings and performance
+- Provides an ecommerce seo checklist about actionable steps to take in order to improve your site’s overall rankings and performance

 - performs a full keyword research

-- gives you an idea of what’s working for your e-commerce competitors
+- gives you an idea of what’s working in search results for your e-commerce competitors

 While it is possible to do an SEO audit on your own, you might be better off saving on all the tools necessary and hire a professional SEO agency that already has both, the tools and the necessary experience on how to use them.

 To get a first glance, there are also some free tools available, such as Browseo, Majestic, Google Analytics, Google Search Console, SEO Report Card, and the MOZ’s Crawl Test Tool.